biopragmatics/oquat/docs/unknowns/source/eco.md

 </details>

-## `PMI` (1)
+## `PMI`

+There are 1 usages of `PMI` in `eco`.
-If you are knowledgable about this prefix, consider submitting a new prefix request to the Bioregistry [here](https://github.com/biopragmatics/bioregistry/issues/new?assignees=cthoyt&labels=New%2CPrefix&template=new-prefix.yml&title=%5BResource%5D%3A%20PMI)
+If you are knowledgable about this prefix, please consider submitting a new prefix request to the Bioregistry [here](https://github.com/biopragmatics/bioregistry/issues/new?assignees=cthoyt&labels=New%2CPrefix&template=new-prefix.yml&title=%5BResource%5D%3A%20PMI).

 | curie        |   usages | nodes                                                     |
 |--------------|----------|-----------------------------------------------------------|